ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 Gond nodded, swinging into his saddle.
 "Let's go home."

+They traveled a safe distance from the farmstead and then dozed, waiting for dawn.
 The return journey felt longer despite their urgency.
 The horses moved slowly under their heavy loads, and every sound made the volunteers reach for weapons.
 But Gond's enhanced senses detected no immediate threats—the slavers had continued north, probably to regroup before their next assault.

 They reached the valley as the sun touched the western peaks, their arrival greeted with cheers that quickly turned to concerned murmurs as word spread of what they'd overheard.
 Gond called an immediate gathering, the entire community clustering around the central fire as he shared the grim news.

-"They know about us," he said without preamble.
-"Professional slavers with detailed maps, moving systematically through the region.
-They'll reach us within days."
+"Slavers," he said without preamble.
+"Systematically raiding and capturing all the residents in the area.
+We've got to assume they'll be here in no more than a few weeks."

 The faces looking back at him showed fear, but also determination.
 These people had found hope in their hidden valley, and they wouldn't surrender it without a fight.